WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 pages (Wikipedia, MSN, Facebook, LinkedIn) and all of those are really busy with a lot going on.
-Further, all are shipped, in production systems, and if Checkie is supposed to help a tester I would think one would want to do that in a page still in production.
+Further, all are shipped, in production systems, and if Checkie is supposed to help a tester I would think one would want to do that in a page still in development.
 This is what led me to my local page, as well as the sample testing page - but both of those caused Checkie to give me nothing.
 I figured a deeper exploration should wait until I got a new build.